Solicitors Regulation Authority: Financial stability

 The Great Recession affected the legal sector in the same way that it affected all others.
 While some firms found new ways of working or cut their cloth accordingly, others failed to adapt to tighter financial constraints.
 This was brought into focus early in 2013 with a number of high-profile failures at large practices.
 The SRA started a programme of work to discover how deeply the financial difficulties lie, and help firms in trouble.

 News International

 In July 2011 the SRA announced that it would be launching a formal inquiry into the role played by solicitors in the News International phone hacking scandal.
 The SRA confirmed that its investigation would consider the concerns of Labour MP Tom Watson, who had called upon the SRA to investigate News International's former legal adviser Harbottle & Lewis.

-Incompetence
+Concerns

 In August 2023, the SRA was fined £75,000 by the Solicitors Disciplinary Tribunal for bringing a speculative prosecution against a solicitor without a proper basis in law.
 The SDT further found that the SRA had delayed inordinately in bringing the case.